vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-The only thing that changed really between this example and the previous was that `HStack` became `VStack`.
-The same holds true in Flutter, all your Dart code stays the same, except for changing `Row` to `Column`, as shown here:
+The only thing that changed between this example and the previous was that `HStack` became `VStack`.
+The same holds true in Flutter, all your Dart code stays the same, except for changing `Row` to `Column`:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/vstack_in_flutter/lib/main.dart (SimpleColumn)"?> -->
 ```dart